mscott99/my_blog/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
-Matthew Scott is a masters student in applied mathematics at the University of British Columbia.
+Matthew Scott is a masters student in applied mathematics at the University of British Columbia under the supervision of Prof. Yaniv Plan and Prof. Ozgur Yilmaz.